Alerts will be sent to your verified email

 It shouldn't have solvency or liquidity issues.

-Yes, The debt of Kesar India is increasing.
+Yes, The net debt of Kesar India is increasing.

 The company seems to be paying a very low dividend.